Extracting the partonic structure of colorless exchanges at the Electron Ion Collider: Summary and Outlook

 At the lowest EIC energy, the Pomeron partonic content cannot be determined, because the Reggeon becomes heavily dominant.
 Fixing the Pomeron contribution to that obtained in HERA data, we found that the DPDFs for the Reggeon can be determined with reasonable precision.

-The largest limitation of our study comes from the model used to generate the pseudodata, which consists of only two components.
-While more sophisticated models could in principle be employed in future simulation studies, further insights into the real underlying dynamics of colorless exchanges in DIS will have to wait until the arrival of real experimental data from the EIC.
+The largest limitation of our study comes from the model used to generate the pseudodata, which consists of only two components whose interference is neglected, following the studies at HERA and the model employed for generating the pseudodata~\cite{Chekanov:2009aa}.
+While more sophisticated models could in principle be employed in future simulation studies (e.g., in~\cite{H1:1997vke} maximal and zero interference were compared), further insights into the real underlying dynamics of colorless exchanges in DIS will have to wait until the arrival of real experimental data from the EIC.